Taylor Cadwallader

 Spike hazards gradually glow red as the player approaches them, ensuring hazards remain visible even in dark environments.

-A similar glow system was also used for dialogue interactions to clearly communicate interactive objects.
+A similar glow effect was also used for dialogue interactions to clearly communicate interactive objects.

 Prototyping and Custom Engine Transition